 Emphasis is placed on diversity and soil health as a foundation for regenerative impacts on animal, human and environmental health and for economic prosperity and social wellbeing.
 It can be applied in varying local contexts (from conventional to organic) to increase ecological function and biodiversity, to improve water quality, nutrient cycling and water infiltration.

-Why is Regenerative Agriculture important?
+Why is exploring Regenerative Agriculture important?

-Regenerative Agriculture offers a practical approach based in scientific understanding and observation, which offers relatively simple and accessible changes farmers can introduce, usually within existing farm budgets.
+Regenerative Agriculture offers a potential practical approach based in scientific understanding and observation, which offers relatively simple and accessible changes farmers can introduce, usually within existing farm budgets.

 Intended outcomes of regenerative farming practices are to generate more health and efficiency throughout the whole farm system and to reduce our climate impact, erosion, nutrient loss, and waterway impacts while improving nutrition for people, plants and animals.

-It offers benefits for our farmers, consumers (including animals) and taiao (environment), thus for our communities, our regional and national economies and our global reputation.
+It offers potential benefits for our farmers, consumers (including animals) and taiao (environment), thus for our communities, our regional and national economies and our global reputation.

 For a window into the national conversation regarding Regenerative Agriculture and the role it could play in Aotearoa/New Zealand see Pure Advantage’s speaker series.